Cajol1e/MASI/README.md

 ## Introduction

-FlexNN is  an adaptive memory management framework for on-device SNNs under dynamic memory constraints.
+MASI is  an adaptive memory management framework for on-device SNNs under dynamic memory constraints.

-For a given memory budget and DNN model, MASI uses a memory-adaptive slicing strategy to partition bottleneck layers, a timestep-agnostic scheduler that maximizes memory utilization while avoiding the overhead of per-timestep planning, and a timestep-aware early-exit mechanism that skips redundant timesteps to accelerate inference.
+For a given memory budget and SNN model, MASI uses a memory-adaptive slicing strategy to partition bottleneck layers, a timestep-agnostic scheduler that maximizes memory utilization while avoiding the overhead of per-timestep planning, and a timestep-aware early-exit mechanism that skips redundant timesteps to accelerate inference.
 With the support of these mechanisms,MASI dynamically adapts to varying memory budgets with minimal overhead, enabling efficient, responsive, and scalable on-device SNN inference.